Bundle Requests

 Context and Motivation

-The description of Request Bundle sets the pattern context as follows: API “clients make many small requests (in terms of request message size), and individual responses are returned for one or more of these requests.
-These sequences have a negative impact on scalability and throughput.” (source: Microservice API Patterns (MAP) website)
+API clients make many small requests (in terms of request message size) in quick succession, and individual responses are returned for one or more of these requests.
+These high-velocity request-response sequences have a negative impact on scalability and throughput.

-As an API provider, I want to allow my clients to reduce the number of requests and responses to save bandwidth and network capacity and to avoid unnecessary message processing.
+As an API provider, I want to reduce the number of requests and responses that API clients have to send and receive so that bandwidth and network capacity are saved and unnecessary message processing is avoided.
+To do so, I want to allow clients to group multiple domain-level requests in a single, structured API call.

 Stakeholder Concerns

-Transferring many small requests may stress network and communication endpoints preparing requests and consuming them (for instance, on HTTP or TCP/IP level).
+- Transferring many small requests may stress network and communication endpoints preparing requests and consuming them (for instance, on the HTTP or the TCP/IP level).

 Initial Position Sketch